Novel: Filling the Cracks—Chapter Two

 Lisa’s face contorted with pain.

 “Just changing clothes, Mom!” she shouted through her bedroom door.
 “Beth had an accident.
-Heading to school right away.”
+I'm heading to school right away.”

-Mrs. Jones stopped right outside the bedroom door without going in.
+Mrs. Jones paused just outside the bedroom door without entering.
 “All right.
 But hurry.”

-The girls waited for Lisa’s mother to leave but didn’t.
+The girls waited for Lisa’s mother to leave, but she didn’t.
 They stared at each other, uncertain of what to do.

 Mrs. Jones was impatient.
-“Let me in right now.
-Something’s not right.
+“Let me in at once.
+Something isn't right.
 Open the door.”

-Lisa shrugged, unlocking the door.
-Mrs. Jones eased it open and stepped into the room.
-She glanced at Beth and took a sudden breath, her hand flying to her mouth.
+Lisa shrugged as she unlocked the door.
+Mrs. Jones slowly eased it open and stepped into the room.
+She glanced at Beth and inhaled sharply, her hand flying to her mouth.

 “What happened to you?
 You look like you’ve been hit by a car.”

-Beth stared at the floor, too ashamed to meet the adult’s eyes.
+Beth stared at the floor, too ashamed to meet the adult’s gaze.
 “I… fell down the stairs to the basement.”

-Mrs. Jones’s hands went to her hips, and she frowned.
+Mrs. Jones’s hands rested on her hips as she frowned.
 “I don’t believe you.
-Tell me what truly happened.”
+Tell me what really happened.”

 “Mom,” Lisa protested, “we’re already late for school.
 Can we talk about it another time, please?”

-Silent communication occurred between mother and daughter, their eyes meeting and speaking without words.
-After a couple of seconds, Mrs. Jones relented, stepping aside.
-Lisa took it as their cue.
-She grabbed her school bag and hurried out of the room.
-Beth did likewise, following her out of the house.
+Silent communication passed between mother and daughter, their eyes meeting and conveying unspoken words.
+After a few seconds, Mrs. Jones relented, stepping aside.
+Lisa interpreted this as their cue.
+She grabbed her school bag and hurried out of the room, with Beth following her out of the house.

-Beth wasn’t out of the woods yet.
-Classes had started when she and Lisa arrived, and their teacher sent them straight to the office for late slips.
-Once there, the school secretary looked at Beth, sighed, and directed her behind the desk and toward the nurse’s room, ordering Lisa back to class.
-Her friend departed.
-Beth was on her own to explain her visible and covered injuries to the medical professional on staff.
+Beth still wasn’t out of the woods.
+Classes had already started when she and Lisa arrived, prompting their teacher to send them straight to the office for late slips.
+Once there, the school secretary looked at Beth, sighed, and directed her behind the desk toward the nurse’s room, sending Lisa back to class.
+Her friend departed, leaving Beth alone to explain her visible and covered injuries to the medical professional on staff.

-Fortunately for her, all it took was a carefully practiced lie about falling down the stairs to the basement to satisfy the less-than-interested school nurse and be sent back to class.
-Lisa gave her a questioning look as Beth entered the classroom and took her seat.
-With a shrug, she focused on Mr. Montague’s science lesson.
+Fortunately for her, all it took was a carefully crafted lie about falling down the stairs to the basement to satisfy the disinterested school nurse and get sent back to class.
+Lisa shot Beth a questioning look as she entered the classroom and took her seat.
+With a shrug, she refocused on Mr. Montague’s science lesson.

 #